 The price is not a factor in the scores.

 Our score is automatically calculated based on a formula.
 We simply enter all our measurements and the score is generated.
 It is a weighted average.
-You can drill down the tests via the box to the right.

 How to interpret the scores

 This TV is great for this usage or test.
 You will be satisfied with it.

 It is good enough for most people, but if you care about this usage or test, it will bother you.

 This TV is below average at this usage or test.
 It could be an issue even if you aren't particularly picky about this aspect.

 Hover over any usage ratings in a review or recommendation page to see the components.
 Changes in scores due to firmware updates are noted in a yellow banner at the top of a review, and any changes to overall weightings or scoring are listed below.
 The test bench version each product was tested in is listed on the review, next to the ratings.

 Questions & Answers

 The scores are more spread out now, so a lot of TVs dropped but are still considered great.
 7.5 is now our threshold for a recommended TV (previously it was 8.0).

 Relative to each others, here are the TVs that had the biggest impact: